Sofa Construction Quality

 Seating & Comfort System

 A sofa will typically have springs on top of the frame to support the cushions.
-Most common is the sinuous springs (sometimes referred to as serpentine springs).
+The most common is the sinuous springs (sometimes referred to as serpentine springs).
 You’ll want to test the springs to see that they are comfortable, supportive and fairly close together.
 Cheaply made springs of low gauge wire can bend or sag over time.
-Some lower end sofas don’t have springs at all, just mesh or webbing.
+Some lower-end sofas don’t have springs at all, just mesh or webbing.
 These tend to be stiff and uncomfortable and won’t hold up to daily use.

 Seat & Back Cushions

-Higher density foams will last longer than lower density foams, but they can feel too firm.
-Polyester fiber is less expensive, but flattens quickly.
-An ideal compromise is high density foam that is wrapped and softened with soft foam and/or polyester fiber.
-Some high end sofas will incorporate down, just realize that while these are ultra-comfy, they will usually require frequent fluffing to reallocate the down which tends to move and clump.
+Higher-density foams will last longer than lower density foams, but they can feel too firm.
+Polyester fiber is less expensive but flattens quickly.
+An ideal compromise is a high-density foam that is wrapped and softened with soft foam and/or polyester fiber.
+Some high-end sofas will incorporate down, just realize that while these are ultra-comfy, they will usually require frequent fluffing to reallocate the down which tends to move and clump.

 Upholstery - Fabric & Leather

 Under the upholstery or leather, you’ll want to make sure there is padding over the frame.
-This not only adds to the luxurious feel of the sofa, but also protects the outer upholstery from unnecessary wear and tear.
+This not only adds to the luxurious feel of the sofa but also protects the outer upholstery from unnecessary wear and tear.
 Select a tightly woven, durable fabric.
 Loose weaves can wear out quickly and snag easily.
-Synthetic microfiber “suede” fabrics have become increasingly popular since they are both budget friendly and stain resistant.
+Synthetic microfiber “suede” fabrics have become increasingly popular since they are both budget-friendly and stain-resistant.
 Cottons and linens should be treated with fabric protection to resist staining.
-Leather is a more expensive than fabrics but long lasting option that can be more resistant to absorb odors and stains.
+Leather is more expensive than fabrics but long-lasting option that can be more resistant to absorb odors and stains.
 To ensure longevity, look for full grain or top grain leather.

 A manufacturer’s warranty on your sofa selection can help set your mind at ease.
-Most reputable manufactures will offer warranties.
-Find out what is offered on the pieces that you considering.
+Most reputable manufacturers will offer warranties.
+Find out what is offered on the pieces that you consider.